 The Department of Water has continued to fully function throughout the pandemic with regards to water supply and testing.
-While the customer service counter has reopened for submission of applications and payment of bills, customers are encouraged to mail their payments, utilize the online billing portal at hempsteadtown.com/water or by drop their payments in the dropbox provided near the entrance of 1995 Prospect Avenue, East Meadow.
+While the customer service counter has reopened for submission of applications and payment of bills, customers are encouraged to mail their payments, utilize the online billing portal, or dropping their payments in the dropbox provided near the entrance of our office.

 The Town of Hempstead Water department consists of six separate districts: Bowling Green Estates, East Meadow, Levittown, Uniondale, Roosevelt Field, Lido-Point Lookout.
 All other communities in the Town of Hempstead are serviced by either private companies or villages.